Yazan-22/swintus/README.md

 #  Scoring

-Depending on the edition, Swintus can be played simply as a **race to empty your hand**, or with a scoring system.

 In the common scoring approach, the winner receives points based on the cards remaining in the other players' hands.